 Your WordPress database is arranged by a database host, which then puts it on the MySQL server.
 Think about the database host as an actual house that you can go to with a specific address (hostname).
 You can retrieve something from the room section (database name).
 Of course, you will need permission to that, that’s why you need to enter the username and password before entering the house.

-For the most part, you can use localhost to manage and connect WordPress with your database.
-However, you can also manage MySQL server if your web hosting uses different hostname.
-In Hostinger, for example, you can access the your MySQL database under the Database section from the control panel.
+For the most part, you can use localhost as hostname to manage and connect your WordPress with your database.
+In Hostinger, for example, you can find database host detail under the Database section from the control panel:

 In the database, your data is stored in the form of tables.
 Each table consists of unique data and is displayed in rows.
 And the rows also contain other pieces of information or parameters.
 By default, WordPress will automatically create those tables when you first set up the website.
 The WordPress 4.4 version will make the following core database tables: